A World Of Choices When Moving Overseas

 The other factor most people consider is the concept of investment.
-For many, the purchase of a property, condo, or home overseas is more than just lifestyle.
+For many, the purchase of a property, condo, or home overseas is more than just a lifestyle.
 Owning a property that can help carry its weight helps, too.
 Knowing where in a maturity curve a country fits helps us define the kind of return on investment we desire.

 The Popularity Curve – Where Do Many North Americans Take Their Honeymoons?

 Note that a country is not just one thing.
 The specific location in a country counts, too.
 In the chart below, you’ll see 2 different locations in Costa Rica.
-The same is true with all countries.
+The same is true for all countries.
 They must be thinly sliced to get the highest levels of accuracy.

 Other locations on the chart below are more general, so a closer, more specific examination is needed if making an investment.
 The thinner the slice, the more accurate the data.
 But for a general discussion, the data here is illustrative and helpful.